jaysoo/jaysoo.ca/_posts/2015-02-25-exploring-flux-and-react-part-1-stores.markdown

 There's been a lot of discussion on what Flux is, the different variations, and how the pattern can be improved upon.
 I've even blogged about Flux [here](http://jaysoo.ca/2015/02/06/what-the-flux/) on this blog!

-I've spent significant amount of time in the last little while researching and building applications in Flux and React, so I thought I would share some of the things I've learned.
+I've spent significant amount of time in the last little while researching and building applications in Flux and React, trying to learn has much as I can from what people have done.
+I thought I would contribute back by presenting my own thoughts and learnings.

 Although I will be sharing examples using both Flux and React, they are actually orthogonal to each other.
 You could, for example, use Angular with Flux, Backbone with React, and so forth.